-I’ve had problems with the Broadcom drivers and firmwares in Linux, and about every two months had the driver replaced by the wrong driver through Windows Update.
+I’ve had problems with the Broadcom drivers and firmware in Linux, and about every two months had the driver replaced by the wrong driver through Windows Update.
 The proprietary Broadcom firmware is licensed in such a way that it can’t be distributed with many Linux distributions.
 Adding some additional configuration steps when I wanted to test out new distributions.

 The problem affected both Windows and Linux to varying degrees depending on the firmware version.
-The Bluetooth problems were a complete omission from both my review of the Lenovo Yoga 3 Pro and follow-up article about Linux.
-I don’t really use Bluetooth all that often, so the problem didn’t come up until a later time.
+The Bluetooth problems were a complete omission from both my review of the Lenovo Yoga 3 Pro and the follow-up article about Linux.
+I don’t use Bluetooth all that often, so the problem didn’t come until a later time.

 The M.2 NGFF factor sockets is a standard socket that you’ll find in many popular Linux laptops; including the Dell XPS line of developer laptops.

 Swapping out the module in my laptop was a simple matter of removing a few screws, loosening the antenna wire, removing the old and sliding the new back into the socket.
-If you’re interested in replacing the Wi-Fi module on your own laptop, start by opening up the laptop’s back, locate and identify the Wi-Fi module, and estimate how confident you are that you’re actually looking at the Wi-Fi module and could manage to replace it.
+If you’re interested in replacing the Wi-Fi module on your laptop, start by opening up the laptop’s back, locate and identify the Wi-Fi module, and estimate how confident you are that you’re looking at the Wi-Fi module and could manage to replace it.

-I can now freely jump between distributions and Live-demo system images (“LiveCDs”) without having to dig out an USB-Ethernet adapter and manually retrieving drivers and firmware for my Wi-Fi.
-Moving from one part of the house and into range of a secondary Wi-Fi repeater rather than the main access point no longer kicks me off the network.
+I can now freely jump between distributions and Live-demo system images (“Live CDs”) without having to dig out a USB-Ethernet adapter and manually retrieving drivers and firmware for my Wi-Fi.
+Moving from one part of the house and into the range of a secondary Wi-Fi repeater rather than the main access point no longer kicks me off the network.
 It has unlocked more potential for my laptop and removed a regularly occurring point of frustration from my life.
 Overall it was a very cheap upgrade to my laptop and I wish I’d done it earlier.

 I considered a fully open-source alternative in the ThinkPenguin WiFi+Bluetooth M.2 NGFF module.
-It offers offers an open-source firmware rather than the proprietary mystery blob offered by Intel.
+It offers an open-source firmware rather than the proprietary mystery blob offered by Intel.
 It’s also supported by the Linux kernel and will work out-of-the-box in any modern Linux distribution.
-Even with it’s closed-source firmware, Intel’s chip can boast about almost the same driver availability but should be more reliable as it’s much more widely deployed and thus better tested.
+Even with its closed-source firmware, Intel’s chip can boast about almost the same driver availability but should be more reliable as its much more widely deployed and thus better tested.